Foundation Board of Directors

 Ben Nesselhuf, (Executive Director, Jackson Recovery Centers Foundation)

 Kermit Dahlen has been CEO of Jackson Recovery for more than 35 years, and has worked in the addiction field for 40 years.
 Dahlen’s extensive history in the addiction field includes member and current Chairperson for the National Association of Addiction Treatment Providers, founder and former chairman of the Chemical Dependency Treatment Providers of Iowa, founder and former chair of the National Adolescent Treatment Consortium, long-term member and former chair of the Iowa Substance Abuse Directors Association, and current executive committee member of the Iowa Behavioral Health Association.
 Dahlen has testified on behalf of the addiction field both nationally and in Iowa to committees of both houses and special study committees.
 He has presented workshops on both a state and local level on addiction program leadership, addiction treatment processes, and many addiction related topics.
 Dahlen has also served as a mentor for a number of young leaders in the field of addiction as part of the Addiction Transfer Technology Center.

 Julie Enockson is the Vice President and Chief Financial Officer at Jackson Recovery Centers.
 Julie has 17 years of experience in financial management.
 She received her MBA with a specialization in Finance from Bellevue University, and attained her undergraduate degree in Accounting from Briar Cliff College in Sioux City, IA.
 She is also a member of the Healthcare Financial Management Association.

 David Paulsrud, M.D., is the Medical Director at Jackson Recovery Centers.
 He has over 50 years of medical experience, and has been with

-Jackson Recovery Centers for almost 20 years.
+Jackson Recovery Centers for 30 years.
 Prior to his work at Jackson Recovery, Dr. Paulsrud served as an orthopedic surgeon in Sioux City, and served as a doctor in the Army for 11 years, retiring with the rank of Lt.
 Colonel.
-Dr. Paulsrud has been honored with several local honors including, Sertoma Service of Mankind Award, AID Center Distinguished Community Leadership Award, and Morningside College Honorary Doctorate in Community Service.
+Dr. Paulsrud has been honored with several local awards including, Sertoma Service of Mankind Award, AID Center Distinguished Community Leadership Award, and Morningside College Honorary Doctorate in Community Service.
 He also served on the Sioux City City Council from 1987-1992.
 Dr. Paulsrud received his

 medical degree from the University of Iowa.